 Mississippi Valley State University subscribes to the policy of equal educational opportunity for all students without regard to race, creed or color.
-A limited number of diversity grant funds is available to other race students who are admitted to the Graduate School in a graduate-degree program.
-Grant awards are made based on the student's undergraduate cumulative grade point average of 3.00 or better on a 4.00 scale and a completed Diversity Grant Application.
-Grant awards are awarded based on the available funding and an application must be completed each year of the student's enrollment in the Graduate School.
+A limited number of diversity grant funds is available to other race students who are admitted to graduate studies in a graduate-degree program.
+Grant awards are made based on the student's undergraduate cumulative grade point average of 3.0 or better on a 4.0 scale and a completed Diversity Grant Application.
+Grant awards are awarded based on the available funding and an application must be completed each year of the student's enrollment in graduate studies.